tibbotech/meta-tibbo/docs/runtime/LUKS/README.md

 cryptsetup resize /dev/mapper/cryptfs_tpm2
 resize2fs /dev/mapper/cryptfs_tpm2
 ```
-### Notes
+### Useful TPM commands

-[^1]: If you have TPM, but TPM is locked down or access is not possible,
-you can reset the TPM by running:
+To reset the TPM (keys will be lost):
 ```
 cd /sys/class/gpio/; echo 91 > ./export
 echo 1 > ./P11_03/value && sleep 1 && echo 0 > ./P11_03/value
 ```
-and repeate the step.
-Note, if you'll reset the TPM, keys will be lost.

-[^2]: Mounting the rootfs without TPM requires to enter the password on every
-boot.
-Alternatively you may store the password in another location
-(say file on another partition or in OTP) and force your INITRD to use it, but
-it is out of the scope of this simple manual.

-### Useful TPM commands
 To set the access passwords:
 ```
 tpm2_changeauth -c owner 123
 tpm2_changeauth -c endorsement 456
 tpm2_changeauth -c lockout 789
 ```

 To see the list of the TPM keys:
 ```
 tpm2_pcrread
 ```

 To see the LUKS partition information:
 ```
 cryptsetup luksDump /dev/mmcblk0p8
 ```

+### Notes

+[^1]: If you have TPM, but TPM is locked down or access is not possible,
+you can reset the TPM and repeate the step.
+Note, if you'll reset the TPM,
+keys will be lost.

+[^2]: Mounting the rootfs without TPM requires to enter the password on every
+boot.
+Alternatively you may store the password in another location
+(say file on another partition or in OTP) and force your INITRD to use it, but
+it is out of the scope of this simple manual.